-Under the updated ECBA, a credit institution shall have the right to assign its claim against a debtor for the formation of the cover pool of covered bonds to a credit institution of an EEA country or to a special purpose entity located in an EEA country that has been established for the formation of the cover pool of covered bonds.
+Under the ECBA, a credit institution shall have the right to assign its claim against a debtor for the formation of the cover pool of covered bonds to a credit institution of an EEA country or to a special purpose entity located in an EEA country that has been established for the formation of the cover pool of covered bonds.
 The provisions of the Estonian Law of Obligations Act shall apply to the assignment of a claim, transfer of a collateral and an accessory obligation related to a collateral securing a claim with the specifications provided for in the ECBA.

 Assignment of a claim for the purpose of forming the cover pool of covered bonds shall not require the consent of the debtor.
-If the debtor performs their obligation to the credit institution that assigned the claim, the credit institution that assigned the claim shall ensure that the proceeds received as a result of the performance of the obligation are separated from the other assets of the credit institution that assigned the claim and immediately deliver the proceeds received as a result of the performance of the obligation to the new creditor.
+If the debtor performs their obligation to the credit institution that assigned the claim, the credit institution that assigned the claim shall ensure that the proceeds received as a result of the performance of the obligation are separated from the other assets of the credit institution that assigned the claim and immediately deliver the proceeds received as a result of the performance of the obligation to the proceeds received as a result of the performance of the obligation to the proceeds received as a result of the performance of the obligation to the new creditor.